Eliotsehr/si/README.md

 # Installation

-We will setup two VMs, on based on AtomicOS and the other one on Debian.
+We will setup two VMs, based on AtomicOS and the other one on Debian.
 As everything is running locally we must make sure that our VMs are on the same virtual network in the VirtualBoxs parameters.

-To setup the VMs network go to File > Parameters > Networks and thenn click on the green cross button on the right.
+To setup the VMs network go to File > Parameters > Networks and then click on the green cross button on the right.

 Once you've installed the two VMs shut them down and for each click on Configuration > Network then NAT Network and select the network you created.